library(tidyverse)

 theme(axis.text.x = element_text(angle = 90))

-We see that a higher proportion of waterfront houses are in good or excellent condition than non-waterfront houses.
+We see that a slightly higher proportion of waterfront houses are in good or very condition than non-waterfront houses.

 Side-by-side Bar Graph Template